microsoft/surface-duo-sdk-unity-samples/README.md

 description: "Samples showing how to use the Surface Duo SDK with for Unity game development."
 urlFragment: all
 ---
+# Unity 2018.4.25f1 (LTS) archive

+This branch exists to preserve a version of the sample that runs in Unity 2018.4.25f1.
+Visit the `main` branch for the most up-to-date code.

-# Unity Android samples for Surface Duo
+## Unity Android sample for Surface Duo

 Samples for Unity that adapt to the dual-screen display of the Surface Duo.